‘Spatial AI for Robotics’ with Prof Andrew Davison – 1st Annual Azad Ayub Lecture

 FREE public in-person lecture

-Join the inaugural annual Azad Ayub Lecture* and hear from a pioneer in the world of robotics.
+For the inaugural annual Azad Ayub Lecture* we heard from a pioneer in the world of robotics.

 Andrew Davison - Professor of Robot Vision, Department of Computing; Director of the Dyson Robotics Laboratory, Imperial College London.